Kimserey/BlogArchive/20160726_gradient_descent.md

 _If you are confused by why the error range from 0 to 15, I squareroot-ed the the sum of squares of the error to get the average error._

-Using this plot we can confirm our intuition that there is a mininma - around (6.3, 7.5) for an average cost error of 4.41 - for this set of data therefore it should be feasible to program Gradient descent to converge to it.
+Using this plot we can confirm that there is a mininma - around (6.3, 7.5) for an average cost error of 4.41 - therefore it should be feasible to program Gradient descent to converge to it.

 Let's start first by defining the settings of the Gradient descent.